In Stock

 Harvest

 Fruit ripens from December to January, depending on your climate.
-Berries are ready to harvest when they turn a deep, glossy purple-black and come away easily with a gentle pull.
+Berries change from red to a deep, glossy purple-black as they mature and are ready to harvest when they come away easily with a gentle pull.
 Ripe fruit should feel plump and slightly soft, with a rich aroma and full flavour.
 If the berries resist picking, give them a little more time to mature.

 Harvest every 2–3 days to keep up with ripening and encourage ongoing production.
 Use shallow containers to avoid bruising, and handle the berries gently.
 For best flavour and texture, refrigerate or use them shortly after picking.